-Suspected stabbing at SF’s 24th Street BART plaza
+Suspected stabbing at SF’s 24th Street BART Plaza

-A person was reportedly stabbed in a dispute at the 24th Street BART plaza on Saturday afternoon, authorities said.
+A person was reportedly stabbed in a dispute at the 24th Street BART plaza on Saturday afternoon just before 5 p.m., authorities said.

 BART spokesperson James Allison said that the victim is expected to survive their injuries, which are “believed to be caused by a sharp object.”